Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

-Spotshotter data, which have fairly detailed information for each gunfire incident, such as the precise timestamp and the nearest address, as well as the type of shot, can be used to improve crime data [@carr2015geography]; Twitter data can be used to improve predictions around job loss, job gain, and job postings [@antenucci2014using]; and eBay postings can be used to estimate demand elasticities [@einav2013data].
+Spotshotter data, which have fairly detailed information for each gunfire incident, such as the precise timestamp and the nearest address, as well as the type of shot, can be used to improve crime data [@carr2015geography]; Twitter data can be used to improve understanding and predictions around job loss, job gain, and job postings [@antenucci2014using]; and eBay postings can be used to estimate demand elasticities [@einav2013data].
 Of course, these new sources come with their own caveats and biases that need to be considered when drawing inferences.
+We will cover this later in the book in more detail.

 ---